ragardner/tksheet/docs/DOCUMENTATION.md

 # From here we can pass our datetime_formatter into sheet.format() or span.format() just like any other formatter
 ```

-For those wanting even more customisation of their formatters you also have the option of creating a custom formatter class.
-This is a more advanced topic and is not covered here, but it's recommended to create a new class which is a subclass of the `tksheet.Formatter` class and overriding the methods you would like to customise.
-This custom class can then be passed into the `format_cells()` `formatter_class` argument.
+For those wanting even more customisation of their formatters there is also the option of creating a custom formatter class.

+This is a more advanced topic and is not covered here, but it's recommended to create a new class which is a subclass of `tksheet.Formatter` and override the methods to customise.
+This custom class can then be passed to the `format_cells()` `formatter_class` parameter.

 ---
 # **Readonly Cells**